content-left-bg.png

 Selecting the OneSchool cancellation report automatically generates an email to TMR cancelling the student’s transport arrangement.

-For cancellation of approved TRAs or using the Alternate Transport Process, complete the Transport assistance cancellation (DoE employees only) form.
+For cancellation of approved TRAs please complete the Transport assistance cancellation (DoE employees only) form.

 Appeal

-May appeal within 10 working days from the date on the Approved/not approved transport assistance letter against the transport assistance decision for their child.
+Parents or carers may appeal within 10 working days from the date on the Approved/Not Approved transport assistance letter against the transport assistance decision for their child.

-The submission may be made orally or in writing and should be supported with relevant documentation.
+The submission may be made using the Transport appeal submission form and should be supported with relevant documentation.

-Liaises with parents or carers as per the Transport appeal process.
+Liaises with parents or carers as per the Transport appeal frequently asked questions (FAQs).

-Provides advice to the Assistant Regional Director (ARD) regarding appeal submissions as required.
+Provides advice to the Executive Director, Regional Operations Officer (ED ROOs) or delegate regarding appeal submissions as required.

-• seeks advice from the Manager, Facilities Support Services Unit in individual cases where an appeal has been lodged
+• seeks advice from the Director, State Schools Strategy or delegate on individual cases where an appeal has been lodged if required

 • decides on appeal submissions from parents and carers within 10 working days from the date the submission was received at the regional office